 When it comes to workers’ compensation coverage, each state has its own laws.
 But nearly all require a policy for any business with employees.

 Understanding state workers’ comp laws and screening seasonal employee candidates can minimize the risks posed to your company.
-By covering medical bills and partial lost wages following a workplace injury, you can protect yourself from legal costs should an employee sue over an injury.
+By securing workers’ compensation insurance, medical bills and partial lost wages may be paid following a workplace injury, hlelping you protect yourself from legal costs should an employee sue over an injury.

 Seasonal workers are no more at risk of injury than your permanent staff.
 However, there are some issues specific to seasonal employees you can look out for and cover with the right compensation policy.